25 best rooftop bars in New York City

-If you’re looking for a more swanky rooftop experience, head to Le Bain, the trendy bar located at The Standard High Line hotel.
+If you’re looking for a more swanky rooftop experience, head to Le Bain, the trendy bar located at The Standard High Line Hotel.
 The outdoor area features a grass-covered terrace and wraparound glass barriers, allowing for stunning Hudson River views.
-Le Bain’s spring menu includes shrimp spring rolls, Korean fried chicken bites, fish tacos, and crepes, as well as an extensive drink list.
-You can make a reservation here.

 180 Orchard Street, Lower East Side

-Located on the 15th floor of Hotel Indigo on the Lower East Side, Mr. Purple has two outdoor terraces for plenty of distanced socializing and an incredible panorama of the skyline.
+Located on the 15th floor of Hotel Indigo on the Lower East Side, Mr. Purple has two outdoor terraces, both with incredible panoramas of the skyline.
 There’s even a small swimming pool to enjoy during the warmer months.
-The menu offers both specialty and classic cocktails with lots of beers on tap and wines by the half-bottle, and giant cocktails fit for eight to 10 people.
+The menu offers both specialty and classic cocktails with lots of beers on tap, wines by the half-bottle, and giant cocktails fit for eight to 10 people.

 Photo courtesy of Eataly